Advocacy and Intervention

 Fraud committed by Medicaid provider

-The Medicaid Fraud Control Division is a criminal law enforcement unit of the Office of the Attorney General that enforces the Medicaid Fraud Act and the Resident Abuse and Neglect Act.
+The Medicaid Fraud Control Division is a criminal law enforcement unit of the NM Department of Justice that enforces the Medicaid Fraud Act and the Resident Abuse and Neglect Act.
 The Division investigates and prosecutes Medicaid providers who commit fraud and/or resident abuse, neglect and exploitation in long-term care facilities.
 The unit also pursues civil monetary repayment of Medicaid program funds when a Medicaid provider does not provide adequate services to recipients.

 Abuse, Neglect, or Exploitation

-The Medicaid Fraud Control Division is a criminal law enforcement unit of the Office of the Attorney General that enforces the Medicaid Fraud Act and the Resident Abuse and Neglect Act.
+The Medicaid Fraud Control Division is a criminal law enforcement unit of the NM Department of Justice that enforces the Medicaid Fraud Act and the Resident Abuse and Neglect Act.
 The Division investigates and prosecutes Medicaid providers who commit fraud and/or resident abuse, neglect and exploitation in long-term care facilities.
 The unit also pursues civil monetary repayment of Medicaid program funds when a Medicaid provider does not provide adequate services to recipients.

 Fire Recovery Scam